 Replying to negative online reviews is important because:

-- If handled correctly, a negative review can actually be turned into a wondrous positive, as you resolve the situation.
+- If handled correctly, a negative review can actually be turned into a wondrous positive, as you resolve the situation and counteract the negative feedback.

-- Potential customers read negative reviews and will note how you handle the situation.
+- Potential customers read other customer feedback and negative reviews and will note how you handle negative experiences.

-- Responding allows your business to take responsibility and ownership of the situation.
+- Responding allows your business to take responsibility and ownership of the situation and your own customer service.

 Having understood the importance of replying to online reviews, the wit is in what to consider before drafting the respond, well here you go with 8 dos and don’t when replying to customer negative reviews:

-- Don’t react right away – take a moment to let the emotions out of your system before responding and start gathering the facts before responding right away.
+- Don’t react right away – take a deep breath and take a moment to let the emotions out of your system before responding to the unhappy customer and start gathering the facts before responding right away.
+It is about making an informed decision.

 - Don’t point blame – sometimes customer expectations are unrealistic but avoid pointing that out and never point blame at anyone including your staff.

-- Do take it offline – the last thing that you want is a public argument so ask for the customer to reach out offline through a dedicate phone line or a support email.
+- Do take it offline – the last thing that you want is a public argument, so ask for the customer to reach out offline through a dedicated phone line or a support email to relive the tension of the upset customer.
+Even asking the customer for their email address to make a personal contact.

-In light of all that has been said, the bottom line is ensuring your brand offers a great customer experience even during unfortunate events, every single touch point matter, it’s time to connect with our customers even when they aren’t present at the premises.
+Considering the information above, the bottom line is ensuring your brand offers excellent customer service even during unfortunate events and a disgruntled customer, every single touch point matter, it’s time to connect with our loyal customers and customers even when they aren’t present at the premises.
+It is all about public response and making sure review platforms are being looked after.